joshuamotoaki/joshuamotoaki/README.md

 ![Header](./header.png)

 😊 Hi there!
 I'm Joshua Motoaki Lau (劉元明), and I'm a 3rd year undergraduate studying [Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University with minors in computer science and german.
-I research computer networks with the [NetSyn Lab](https://netsyn.princeton.edu/), specifically looking into video streaming security.
+I research network security with the [NetSyn Lab](https://netsyn.princeton.edu/), specifically looking into video streaming security.
 I also work as a lead developer and co-president for [TigerApps](https://tigerapps.org/).

 ## 🚀 Projects
 My projects are primarily full-stack web development projects.
 I feel that web development is one of the best ways to reach a lot of people since it's quick to deploy and device agnostic.
 I seek to make useful projects with highest possible qualtiy.
 Here are some of my favorites: